 - Family therapy that helps with reconnecting, communicating, and setting healthy boundaries

-- Behavioral therapy, which assists with recognizing and overcoming areas of dysfunction
+- Behavioral therapy, such as cognitive-behavioral therapy, which assists with recognizing and overcoming areas of dysfunction

 - Psychotherapy that provides the essential one-on-one interaction with an addiction therapist